bradmcdowell/cybrad/_posts/2023-12-06-YouTube-10-ISPSS-Privilege-Cloud-Win-Proxy-Configuration.md

 tags: [cyberark,privilegecloud,psm,cpm,squidproxy]     # TAG names should always be lowercase
 ---

+> ##### WARNING
+>
+> Be Aware That This Is Currently Under Controlled Availability.
+For This To Be Supported You Need To Get Written Approval From PM, Contact Your Account Executive To Start This Process.
+> If You Do Not, CyberArk Can't Guarantee Support.
+{: .block-warning }

 This video covers the Windows connector install with a proxy configuraiton.

 [<img src="https://i.ytimg.com/vi/lbRTorlbV5s/maxresdefault.jpg" width="50%">](https://www.youtube.com/watch?v=lbRTorlbV5s)
 ## Objectives
 - Proxy / Network Requirements
 - Pre-Requisites checks and tests
 - Install CPM and PSM v14.0 using web proxy
 - Install and configure Secure Tunnel v3.1 using web proxy